bparanj/crystal/programming/pbt/haskell/type-class-instance.md

 ### Usage

-This definition allows `elem` to be used with any type that can be compared for equality, including built-in types like `Int`, `Char`, and user-defined types that are instances of `Eq`.
+This definition allows `elem` to be used with any type that can be compared for equality,  built-in types like `Int`, `Char`, and user-defined types that are instances of `Eq`.
 Here's an example of using `elem` with a list of integers and a list of characters:

 ```haskell
 main :: IO ()